ThomasKimble/ThomasKimble.github.io/projects.md

 # My Projects

 You can find anything from academic projects throughout my studies at EPFL in Lausanne, Switzerland, to some personal projects and creations that I have accumulated over the years.

+Projects are separated into the categories shown below.
+Links for reports and Github repositories can be found at the end of each project.